novus/novus-jdbc/README.md

 ## API Overview

-There are six main API calls which mimic the standard CRUD nomenclature:
+There are five main API calls which mimic the standard CRUD nomenclature (SELECT, UPDATE, INSERT, DELETE, and MERGE.)
+There are two main methods for working with stored procs, including support for OUT parameters as well as direct query results.
+Finally, transaction support has been built in exposing the concept of a JDBC save point.

+#### CRUD Operations

+In addition to the five standard crud ops, Novus-JDBC provides several convenience functions.
+Included in the library are eagerly evaluated select methods, a selectOne method and support for insertion into tables with multi-column, auto-generated, compound primary keys.

  1. insert - returns an Iterator containing the values of the ID column of all inserted values
 ```